Opportunities that will work with your goals and interests to help you on your path to success.

 In addition to our ongoing volunteer programs, we also have opportunities for group volunteer workdays.
 These workdays are great for companies looking to give back, church youth groups, scout troops, or any other group of teens, adults, or families that want to volunteer!

-Finally, the Park hosts several Special Events throughout the year – including Bunny Bonanza, Pumpkins at the Park, and Safari of Lights – that rely on volunteer help!
+Finally, the Park hosts several Special Events throughout the year – including Pumpkins at the Park – that rely on volunteer help!
 It’s a great chance for students that need service hours – or for anyone that wants to be involved – to give back in a fun way.

 For information about either volunteer workdays or special event volunteering, contact email@example.com.